FAQs - Elections

 Contact your council’s electoral officer for a nomination form or pop in Council’s Civic Building.
 Your nominators must fill it in.
 You must agree to being nominated and will also need to sign the form.

-You will be able to obtain your nomination form from 15 July 2022 and close on Friday 12 August 2022 at midday.
-Nominations must be lodged with the electoral officer or an electoral official at the council you are standing for.
+You will be able to obtain your nomination form from 4 July 2025 and close on Friday 1 August 2025 at midday.
+Nominations must be lodged with the electoral officer or an electoral official at the council you're standing for.

-Do not leave lodgement until the last day because if there any problems with the details provided there might be insufficient time to resolve them and you could miss out.
+Don't leave lodgement until the last day because if there are any problems with the details provided there might be insufficient time to resolve them and you could miss out.

 Do I need to be on the Māori electoral roll or of Māori descent if I am standing for election in a Māori Ward or Constituency?